Mobility-Mapper/about-website/README.md

 The navbar contains the Mobility Mapper logo on the left, which functions as a link to the home page.

 Responsive navigation links are on the right of the navbar.
-On tablets and desktop screens the navigation links are visible:
+On tablets and desktop screens the navigation links are visible, with the current page highlighted in orange with an orange font colour:

 <img src="assets/readme-files/navbar-expanded.png" height="40">